Saturday, February 4, 2012

 I’d love to run one in LeMons, but strip it all the way down to the frame and put a junked boat shell on upside down for a body.
 Mid-engined fiberglass bodied racer FTW!

-4. Myron Vernis Said,
+4. Myron Vernis says

 I hope there are no Previas in my future occurences of the Previa Effect.

-5. DJFriar Said,
+5. DJFriar says

 My parents had a Previa when I was in High School.
 I started DJ’ing that year, and the Previa was a very capable hauler.
 They only had the 4 banger, but it worked well.
 I kinda think a S/C model would be a fun toy to have now that I have two little ones of my own.

-6. Brian DR1665 Said,
+6. Brian DR1665 says

 LOL.
 “Eggs” for breakfast today.